mitmadness/UnityInvoker/README.md

     RendererType
 } from '@mitm/unityinvoker';

-// No need for logFile(null) to have realtime logs anymore: await invokeHeadlessUnity().run(message => console.log(message));
+// No need for logFile('-') to have realtime logs anymore: await invokeHeadlessUnity().run(message => console.log(message));

 // All methods (except batchmode, logFile, noGraphics, quit, that are enabled in headless mode)